Mpouransari/Tarantula-Trade-Extension-T-TTE/README.md

 💯 We must point out that the support in all stages of the installation will be fully provided by us and you are not alone in any of the levels .

-🎉 24 H test FREE
+🎉 7 Days  test FREE

 🔥 There is no need to create a TradingView paid account to receive this strategy / indicator.
 It can also be used on free and newly established accounts and has no prerequisites for use